Frequently Asked Questions: Research Set-Aside Program

 There are steps in the project selection process and the grant life-cycle to help ensure research results will be useful.

 Both the technical and management panel reviews are structured to ensure selected projects are technically sound, the objectives are attainable, and the results are likely to help manage the resource.
 There are often recommendations that come out of the technical and management review to help a project align more closely with program priorities and produce more useful results.
 Grant progress report and final report reviews are additional stages where feedback may be provided to the grant recipient to help optimize to usefulness of project results.
-All RSA final reports that have been reviewed and accepted are posted here, circulated to interested parties, and listed in a quarterly report that is sent to the Council.
+All RSA final reports that have been reviewed and accepted are posted on our searchable projects page, circulated to interested parties, and listed in a quarterly report that is sent to the Council.

 7. Do RSA programs fund research that NOAA Fisheries should be paying for?